-The 2019 Student Scheme is now open for applications.
+The 2019 Student Scheme is currently closed.

 The Simon Cumbers Media Fund Student Scheme was established by Irish Aid in 2011 to provide students with the opportunity to travel to a developing country to research and produce a media project focusing on development issues, and enhance their understanding of the developing world.